Congo River: Early European colonization

-The Europeans had not reached the central regions of the Congo basin from either the east or west, until Henry Morton Stanley's expedition of 1876–77.
-At the time one of the last open questions of the European exploration of Africa was whether the Lualaba River fed the Nile (Livingstone's theory), the Congo or even the Niger River.
+The Europeans had not reached the central regions of the Congo basin from either the east or west, until Henry Morton Stanley's expedition of 1876–77, supported by the Committee for Studies of the Upper Congo.
+At the time one of the last open questions of the European exploration of Africa was whether the Lualaba River fed the Nile (Livingstone's theory), the Congo, or even the Niger River.
 Financed in 1874, Stanley's first trans-Africa exploration started in Zanzibar and reached the Lualaba on October 17, 1876.
 Overland he reached Nyangwe, the center of a lawless area containing cannibal tribes at which Tippu Tip based his trade in slaves.
 Stanley managed to hire a force from Tippu Tip to guard him for the next 150 km or so, for 90 days.

 The party left Nyangwe overland through the dense Matimba forest.
 On November 19 they reached the Lualaba again.
 Since the going through the forest was so heavy, Tippu Tip turned around with his party on December 28, leaving Stanley on his own, with 143 people, including eight children and 16 women.
 They had 23 canoes.
 His first encounter with a local tribe was with the cannibal Wenya.
 In total Stanley reports 32 unfriendly meetings on the river, some violent, even though he attempted to negotiate a peaceful thoroughfare.
 But the tribes were wary as their only experience of outsiders was with slave traders.

 On January 6, 1877, after 400 mi, they reached Boyoma Falls (called Stanley Falls for some time after), consisting of seven cataracts spanning 60 mi which they had to bypass overland.
 It took them to February 7 to reach the end of the falls.
 Here Stanley learned that the river was called Ikuta Yacongo, proving to him that he had reached the Congo and that the Lualaba did not feed the Nile.